 [A]ny symmetry, any system with an appearance of order—dialectical materialism, anti-Semitism, Nazism—could spellbind and hypnotize mankind.

-Certainly I’ve spent a lot of time on how magic spread from the Ancient Near East (ANE) right across Europe and eventually to Britain, at the farthest northeast edge of the Roman Empire.
-How this occurred on this island—likely similar to other regions—is related by Cameron Moffett, curator of collections at English Heritage:¹
+I’ve detailed in this series how magic spread from the Ancient Near East (ANE) right across Europe and eventually to Britain, at the farthest northeast edge of the Roman Empire.
+How this occurred in these islands—likely similar to other regions—is related by Cameron Moffett, curator of collections at English Heritage:¹

 The Romans brought with them both literacy and this extensive material culture, which was more substantial than what had existed in Britain before.
 And it’s usually in all this new stuff, which was spread across most of mainland Britain by the mechanism of a newly introduced market economy, that we see the evidence of magic.

-But some of the specific elements of the native beliefs are also in evidence generally in the Celtic world and specifically at Aquae Sulis (modern Bath) that are worth examining further.
+But some of the specific elements of native beliefs, also in evidence generally in the Celtic world and specifically at Aquae Sulis (modern Bath) are worth examining further.

-In fact, there were certain similarities in Celtic and Roman practices that likely made the adoption of some of the systems of the latter so quick to catch on over and above the elements Moffett mentions.
+In fact, there were certain similarities in Celtic and Roman practices that likely made the adoption of some systems of the latter so quick to catch on over and above the elements Moffett mentions.
+This also muddies the situation and makes it difficult to untangle which is which.
 For example, like the Romans, the Celts had a reverence for springs and other watery spots.

-One noteworthy example is the Battersea Shield.
-This gorgeous La Tène-style bronze repoussé shield dates from the 2nd-1st century BCE and was found during excavation for a previous incarnation of London’s Battersea Bridge in the mid-19th century.
+One noteworthy example of Celtic water deposition is the Battersea Shield.
+This gorgeous La Tène-style bronze repoussé shield dates from the second–first century BCE and was found during excavation for a previous incarnation of London’s Battersea Bridge in the mid-19th century.
 The shield is believed to have been deliberately put in the Thames as a votive.
-This mighty British river was a site where many items of arms and armor were offered in sacrifice in the Bronze and Iron Ages, including notable finds such as the Wandsworth Shield and the Waterloo Helmet.
+This mighty British river was a site where many items of arms and armor were offered in sacrifice in the Bronze and Iron Ages, including other notable finds such as the Wandsworth Shield and the Waterloo Helmet.

-The Thames also figures as a locus for divination during Boudica’s Uprising against the Romans (c.
-AD 60) when the waters themselves were used as a kind of scrying object.
-Although Tacitus only mentions it in passing, a vision in river is given as one of the fortuitous omens for the rebellious Britons:²
+The Thames also figures as a locus for divination during Boudica’s doomed uprising against the Romans (ca. 60 CE) when the waters themselves were used as a kind of scrying object.
+Although Tacitus only mentions it in passing, a vision in the river is given as one of the omens seen by the Britons as fortuitous for the rebellion:²

 […] visamque speciem in aestuario Tamesae subversae coloniae […].

 Furthermore, the lead pig I mentioned in Part 1 may also have been a votive.
 One of the original archaeologists surveying the site, Barry Cunliffe, noted it as such.⁴ Its presence is certainly strange, appearing in the temple itself, rather than at some outbuilding where pipes might have been manufactured.
-Indeed, it is the only such object found on the site, and bears marks that appear as if they might’ve been made by an axe blade to ritually damage it prior to deposition.
+Indeed, it is the only such object found on the site, and bears marks appearing to have been made by an axe to ritually damage it prior to deposition.

-Another important Celtic tradition is what is known as “the cult of the head”.
-Summed up, this cult venerates the head as the source of an individual’s soul, personality, and spiritual potency and a symbol of the regeneration of life.
-This is true to such an extent that the physical body is a sometimes disposable element of this complex symbolic structure.
-Indeed, the cult of the head was a core part of Celtic religious ideology from the culture’s origins through to its demise, evidenced in its folklore, myth, and art.
+Another important Celtic tradition is what is known as the cult of the head.
+Summed up, this cult venerates the head as the source of an individual’s soul, personality, and spiritual potency, and a symbol of the regeneration of life.
+This is true to such an extent that the physical body is a sometimes disposable element of the complex symbolic structure.
+Indeed, the cult of the head was a core part of Celtic religious ideology, from the culture’s origins through to its demise, evidenced in its folklore, myth, and art.

-While heads on stakes is a well known medieval trope, the message in that context being a warning that transgressors will be punished, the same sort of display had an entirely different meaning to the ancient Celts.
-Classical sources clearly relate—and local vernacular traditions verify—the importance of heads as war trophies, which then decorated the exteriors of both dwellings and temples back in their villages.
-Certainly martial prowess is thus shown, but these heads also acted as a sort of amulet as well.
+While heads on stakes is a well known medieval trope, the message in that context being a warning transgressors will be punished, the same sort of display had an entirely different meaning to the ancient Celts.
+Classical sources clearly relate—and local vernacular traditions verify—the importance of heads as war trophies, which decorated the exteriors of both dwellings and temples in their villages.
+Certainly martial prowess is thus shown, but these heads also acted as amulets as well.

 […] βάρβαρον και το ἔκφυλον, ὃ τοῖς προσβόρροις ἔθνεσι παρακολουθεῖ πλεῖστον, το ἀπο τῆς μάχης ἀπιόντας τας κεφαλας τῶν πολεμίων ἐξάπτειν ἐκ τῶν αὐχένων τῶν ἵππων, κομίσαντας δε προσπατταλεύειν τοῖς προπυλαίοις. […] τας δε τῶν ἐνδόξων κεφαλας κεδροῦντες ἐπεδείκνυον τοῖς ξένοις, και οὐδε προς ἰσοστάσιον χρυσον ἀπολυτροῦν ἠξίουν